-Trump says stimulus relief negotiations over until after election, pulling back from aid talks
+Trump says stimulus relief negotiations over until after election, upending aid talks

 “I have instructed my representatives to stop negotiating until after the election when, immediately after I win, we will pass a major Stimulus Bill that focuses on hard-working Americans and Small Business,” Trump wrote.

+The pronouncement was so stunning that Pelosi told Democratic colleagues on a conference call that the president’s sudden change in position might be connected to the steroids he’s taking as he battles coronavirus.

-His tweets sent the stock market suddenly lower, as many businesses, households, and investors had been hoping for a sudden jolt of fiscal stimulus amid signs the economy was beginning to soften.
+His tweets sent the stock market suddenly lower, as many businesses, households, and investors had been hoping for a sudden jolt of fiscal stimulus amid signs the economy had lost momentum.
 The Dow Jones Industrial Average fell by about 330 points, or by 1.2 percent.
 The Nasdaq and S&P 500 also fell.

 The pronouncement came just hours after Federal Reserve Chair Jerome H. Powell said in a speech that more economic stimulus was needed.

-Barring another unexpected development, Trump’s declaration kills any chance of new aid for millions of Americans who remain out work and at risk of eviction.
+Barring another unexpected development, Trump’s declaration kills any near-term chance of new aid for millions of Americans who remain out work and at risk of eviction.
+Pelosi and Mnuchin ended up speaking shortly after Trump’s tweet.
+According to Pelosi’s spokesman, Mnuchin informed Pelosi that the negotiations were over.

-In the string of Twitter posts Tuesday afternoon, Trump misstated the health of the U.S. economy.
+The U.S. economy is facing new headwinds.
+It contracted sharply earlier this year because of the coronavirus pandemic, leading to massive layoffs and business closures.

+The economy showed some signs of partial recovery in May and June but businesses and households have continued to struggle as the virus continues to infect thousands of Americans each day.
+Trump has sought to play up the economy’s recovery, often touting partial or incomplete information.
+That continued on Tuesday when he misstated the health of the U.S. economy during his string of tweets.

 He wrote that “Our economy is doing very well.
 The stock market is at record levels.
 JOBS and unemployment...also coming back in record numbers.”